RNA Synthesis and Processing

 Structure and Types of RNA

-RNA is a polymer composed of nucleotides, each consisting of a sugar molecule (ribose), a phosphate group, and a nitrogenous base (adenine, cytosine, guanine, or uracil).
-There are different types of RNA molecules, including:
+RNA is a polymer composed of nucleotides, each consisting of a ribose sugar molecule, a phosphate group, and a nitrogenous base (adenine, cytosine, guanine, or uracil).
+There are several major types of RNA molecules, including:

 - Messenger RNA (mRNA): Carries the genetic code from DNA to the ribosomes for protein synthesis.